nigelainscoe/biml-database/README.md

 ### Getting set up

 Build the project to restore any required packages.
+_Make sure to build the release version so that the `BlackSnowUtils.dll` is in the correct place._

 You will need to deploy the database project to a SQL Server.
-You can use localdb, developer edition or any other edition of SQL Server.
+You can use (localdb)\MSSQLLocalDB or any other edition of SQL Server.
+If you don't use (localdb)\MSSQLLocalDB you will need to update the connection strings in `MappingUtils.cs` and `CommonVariables.biml` accordingly.

 Once you have an appropriate server, open the file `DEVELOPMENT_CRM_Database.publish.xml` in the CRM_Database project and modify the connection to point at your server and publish.
 This will create the test CRM database, with all the required tables.

 In the files `Tier1FileFormats.biml` and `Tier0Staging.biml` in the EDI_Templatefolder, update the path for the `BlackSnowUtils.dll` file to match your own setup.